bogdan-brodyn/Compiler-SummerSchool/README.md

     n:=n-1;
 done
 ```

-"acc" variable will contain the factorial of 6 after execution
+"acc" variable will contain the factorial of 6 after execution.